The Woodlands Estate Planning Lawyer

-Whether you realize it or not you have an estate.
-It consists of everything you own from checking accounts to an old sofa.
-Regardless of what you own you don’t want it to all of you hard earned money and assets go to waste.
-To prevent your hard earned assets to basically get buried you need proper estate planning.
+Whether you realize it or not, you have an estate.
+It consists of everything you own from your house and car to an old sofa.
+Regardless of what you own, you don’t want your hard-earned money and assets to go to waste.
+To prevent your lifelong wealth from spending months in probate or even going to people you would never give it to, you need a solid estate plan.
 Estate planning is arranging, during your lifetime, for the management and disposal of your assets upon death.
 The planning at its core is determining where your assets will go upon your death.
 However, good estate planning is much more than that.
 It should also do the following:

-- Name a guardian for your minor children’s care and inheritance
+- Name a guardian for your minor children’s care.

 Your estate plan can be as intricate or minimal as you make it.
-One of the biggest misconceptions out there is that you do not need to do any estate planning if you aren’t rich or if youre not elderly.
+One of the biggest misconceptions is that you do not need to do any estate planning if you aren’t rich or elderly.
 That is not true.
 You don’t have to be rich or elderly to need estate planning.
-Unfortunately, we cannot successfully predict how long we will live, and illness and accidents happen to people of all ages.
-If you have any assets, such as, a house, vehicles, or collectables, you would benefit from estate planning.
-People put off estate planning because they think they do not own enough, they are not old enough, it will be costly or confusing, they will have plenty of time to do it later, they do not know where to begin or who can help them, or they just do not want to think about it.
+Mr. Michels has worked with dozens of clients who thought they were too young to have the recommended estate planning documents, only to reach their later years and become incompetent – which substantially impairs their relatives’ ability to manage their assets.
+Unfortunately, we cannot predict how long we will live, illnesses and accidents happen to people of all ages.
+If you have assets, such as a house, vehicles, or collectables, you would benefit from estate planning.
+People put off estate planning because they think they do not own enough, they are not old enough, it will be costly or confusing.
+They will have plenty of time to do it later.
+They do not know where to begin or who can help them, or they just do not want to think about it.
 Then when something happens to them, their families have to pick up the pieces.
-Another misconception is that and estate plan is permanent.
-Estate planning is also an ongoing process, not a one-time event.
+Another misconception is that an estate plan is permanent.
+Estate planning is an ongoing process, not a one-time event.
 You should review and update your plan as your family and financial circumstances (and the relevant laws) change over your lifetime.
 As your life changes, so does your estate plan.
-Marriages, divorces, births, and deaths just to name a few all effect your estate plan and are a signal that your plan should be updated.
+Marriages, divorces, births, and deaths, just to name a few, all effect your estate plan and are a signal that your plan should be updated.

 - Last Will and Testament